St Andrew's College, Christchurch: Ngā Toi Performing Arts Centre

+Incidents

+In 2020, RNZ reported that students alleged a teacher tore down Black Lives Matter posters and spoke to them in a verbally abusive manner.
+The school conducted an investigation but did not publish the outcome.

+In February 2025, Stuff reported that a student was suspended following an incident on a Year 6 school camp.

 Enrolment

-As a private school, St Andrew's College charges tuition fees to cover costs.
-For the 2025 school year, tuition fees for New Zealand residents range are between $20,200 and $24,000 per year for students in Years 1 to 6, $25,500 for students in Years 7 and 8, and $29,300 per year for students in Years 9 to 13.
-Boarding fees are an additional $20,200 per year.
+As an independent school, St Andrew's College charges tuition fees to cover costs.
+For the 2026 school year, tuition fees for New Zealand residents range between $21,100 and $25,100 per year for students in Years 1 to 6, $26,600 for students in Years 7 and 8, and $30,600 per year for students in Years 9 to 13.
+Boarding fees are an additional $20,600 per year.